Sangeerththan/SangGDownloader/README.md

 2. sudo docker run downloader
 .
 # Important Notice
-Adhere to the regulations of the content provider when using this Software and will not be responsible for any consequences of using this software.
+Adhere to the regulations of the content provider when using this Software.
+I will not be responsible for any consequences of using this software.

 # Contribution Guidelines
 Feel free to fork my repo and if you can make